nicchunglow/mysql-sequelize-express-backend/README.md

 For users that are new to MySQL, you can choose to use MySQL Workbench for your MySQL Database.

-\- Head over to https://dev.mysql.com/downloads/ to download the MySQL according to your computer's OS.
+- Head over to https://dev.mysql.com/downloads/ to download the MySQL according to your computer's OS.

+_note_
-\*note - You may face an issue with MySQL default port unable to set at 3306.
+You may face an issue with MySQL default port unable to set at 3306.
 Just change to another port number (e.g 3300) and you will be able to continue using MySQL.

 ## Environment Variables